“Let Food Be Thy Medicine and Medicine Be Thy Food.”

 This oft-quoted phase spoken by Hippocrates around 400 BC has never been more relevant.
 There is an increasing reliance on prescription drugs to treat any ailment, both mental and physical.
 And with the CDC reporting that nearly 50% of Americans use at least 1 prescriptions drug, it’s clear that food is not the medicine Hippocrates hoped it’d be (1).

-Our recent series on The Changing Food Climate (LINK) outlines how the daily dietary choices that many Americans make directly impacts their health and therefore their reliance on drugs as “medicine.”
-A diet high in refined sugars leads to Type 2 Diabetes and often a reliance on insulin injections (LINK to Reversing Type 2 Diabetes, Part 1).
-Those with blood sugar issues often also need to take blood pressure regulating medications (LINK to Sugars article).
-The frequent use of vegetable oils and trans fatty acids leads to heart disease and a reliance on statin drugs, which lower high cholesterol levels (LINK to Fats article).
+Our recent series on The Changing Food Climate outlines how the daily dietary choices that many Americans make directly impacts their health and therefore their reliance on drugs as “medicine.”
+A diet high in refined sugars leads to Type 2 Diabetes and often a reliance on insulin injections.
+Those with blood sugar issues often also need to take blood pressure regulating medications.
+The frequent use of vegetable oils and trans fatty acids leads to heart disease and a reliance on statin drugs, which lower high cholesterol levels.
 These are just a few examples of how the food many Americans are eating is not medicine, but poison.

 Catching Up to Hippocrates’ Wisdom